c-o-pr/ddrescue-helper/README.md

 > [!WARNING]
 > THERE ARE NO SANITY CHECKS FOR ZAP — USE WITH GREAT CAUTION.
+> ZAPPING TO A RAID SOUNDS LIKE A BAD IDEA.

 > [!TIP]
 > If you have bad-block or slow-read metadata for an entire drive, you can use it with `-p` and `-s` which are partition (volume) oriented.
 The needed partition offset will be calculated automatically and applied to the blocks list used to generatie the reports.